 The Hotel Riviera by Elizabeth Adler

-Everything is amazing, and it is like a dream come true, but unfortunately, nothing lasts forever, and one day, her husband disappears with nothing more than a wave goodbye.
-After half a year, a many named Jack Ferrar who is an American ex-pat living on his boat drops anchor in the harbor where Lola’s hotel is situated, and the man teaches her the true meaning of attraction.
+Everything is amazing, and it is like a dream come true, but unfortunately, nothing lasts forever, and one day, her husband disappears with nothing more than a wave of goodbye.
+After half a year, a man named Jack Ferrar who is an American ex-pat living on his boat drops anchor in the harbor where Lola’s hotel is situated, and the man teaches her the true meaning of attraction.
 Numerous shady people then claim ownership of the Hotel Riviera, and police appear to the place.
 Lola and Jack then have to track down the mysterious man.

 This becomes the journey of their lives, and along the way, they fall in love.
-THey experience amazing food, stunning scenery, and the author succeeds to mediate the beautiful sights the Riviera has to offer.
+They experience amazing food, stunning scenery, and the author succeeds to mediate the beautiful sights the Riviera has to offer.

 Travels Through France and Italy by Tobias Smollett